Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 Choosing the Right Oil for Your Skin Type

-For Oily or Acne-Prone Skin
+For Oily or Breakout-Prone Skin

 Look for high-linoleic oils with low comedogenic ratings:

-For Dry or Mature Skin
+For Dry or Mature-Feeling Skin

-Choose high-oleic oils that provide deep moisture:
+Choose high-oleic oils that provide deep moisture and nourishment:

 For Sensitive or Reactive Skin

-Opt for anti-inflammatory oils rich in omega-3:
+Opt for skin-calming oils rich in omega-3:

 Select oils with GLA or unique fatty acid profiles: